of the Russian Orthodox Church Outside of Russia

 d) those engaged in immoral occupations or trades.

-61. The President of the Diocesan Assembly is, by virtue of his office, the Diocesan Bishop, and declares the meetings in session.
+62. The President of the Diocesan Assembly is, by virtue of his office, the Diocesan Bishop, who declares the meetings open.
 In dioceses where there are vicar bishops, the latter are the first deputies of the Ruling Bishop and permanent members of the Diocesan Assembly.
 Apart from them, the Diocesan Assembly should choose from the members of the Assembly one deputy of the President, of the rank of priest.

-b) hears reports on various areas of church life for the period of time from the last Diocesan Assembly until the present Assembly, and deliberates on them;
+b) hears reports on various areas of church life for the period of time from the last Diocesan Assembly until the present Assembly, and makes decisions concerning them;

 c) examines the financial report submitted by the Diocesan Council in respect of all diocesan institutions, and the reports of the Diocesan Auditing Committee;

-d) drafts a budget of income and expenditure for the maintenance of the Diocesan Bishop, his residence and chancery and for the maintenance of the personnel and staff of the Diocesan Administration; and for the maintenance of the chancery, Diocesan Council, and other institutions of Diocesan Administration and religious schools;
+d) draws up an budget of income and expenditure for the maintenance of the Diocesan Bishop, his residence and chancery and for the maintenance of the personnel and staff of the Diocesan Administration; and for the maintenance of the chancery, Diocesan Council, and other institutions of Diocesan Administration and seminaries;

-e) procures means to cover the expenses of the approved budgets;
+e) procures means to cover the expenses of the approved estimates;

-f) establishes general and special taxations of income and other monetary collections for the increase of the diocesan funds and for the assistance of needy parishes;
+f) sets up general and special taxations of income and other monetary collections for the increase of the diocesan funds and for the assistance of needy parishes;

 i) considers all general economic questions of a local diocesan character connected with the distribution of diocesan funds;

-j) the Diocesan Assembly may comment on various important events of world or local significance, affecting the Christian conscience of the Orthodox flock, or directly or indirectly concerning the Russian Orthodox Church Outside of Russia;
+j) the Diocesan Assembly may comment on various important events of world or local significance, affecting the Christian conscience of the Orthodox flock, or directly or indirectly concerning the Russian Orthodox Church Abroad;

 k) discusses and resolves all questions submitted to the Diocesan Assembly by the Diocesan Bishop;

 Notes: 1.
-If, before the Diocesan Assembly convenes, it is discovered that there are not enough deputies for the members of the Diocesan Council or Auditing Committee, they shall be appointed by the Diocesan Bishop with confirmation by the Synod of Bishops; 2.
+If, before the Diocesan Assembly meets, it is discovered that there are not enough deputies for the members of the Diocesan Council or Auditing Committee, they shall be appointed by the Diocesan Bishop with confirmation by the Synod of Bishops; 2.
 In dioceses where, as a result of local conditions, annual Diocesan Assemblies cannot be called, the Diocesan Council shall annually draw up a budget of income and expenditures for the diocese, which shall be confirmed by the Diocesan Bishop; 3.
-If a new monastery or convent is opened, the real property obtained for it shall temporarily be placed in the name of the diocese in which the monastery is founded; but on confirmation of the opening of the monastery or convent by the Synod of Bishops, it should be transferred to the name of the monastery as soon as the latter has acquired the rights of a legal entity.
+If a new monastery (or convent) is opened, it shall be registered as owned by the diocese in which the monastery is founded; but on confirmation of the opening of the monastery (or convent) by the Synod of Bishops, it should be transferred to the name of the monastery as soon as the latter has acquired the rights of a legal entity.
+In case of the closing of a monastery, the property must be transferred to the ownership of the diocese.

-65. In the case of disagreement of the Ruling Bishop with the decision of the Diocesan Assembly at which he has presided, the matter may be taken to the Supreme Church Authority for consideration.
+66. In the case of disagreement of the Ruling Bishop with the decision of the Diocesan Assembly at which he has presided, the matter may be taken to the Supreme Church Authority for consideration.
 If the Assembly was conducted under the presidency of another person, and a resolution of this Assembly is later objected to by the Ruling Bishop, then the latter, while indicating the basis of his disagreement, may return the matter to this same Assembly for their consideration a second time.
-If there be still no agreement this time, the matter should be taken to the Supreme Church Authority for its consideration.
+If there be still no agreement this time, the matter should be taken to the Supreme Church Authority (the Synod or the Sobor of Bishops) for its consideration.
 Urgent decrees on debatable matters should be submitted to the bishop.

 VII.
 THE DIOCESAN COUNCIL.

-67. The Diocesan Council is an active institution under the presidency and direct guidance of the Diocesan Bishop.
+68. The Diocesan Council is ad body permanently under the presidency and direct guidance of the Diocesan Bishop.

-68. The Diocesan Bishop shall be the president of the Diocesan Council and his deputy shall be the vicar bishop, where there is one, or a person of the rank of priest appointed by the Diocesan Bishop.
-It shall consist of from four to six elected members, of whom no less than half shall be of the rank of priest.
+69. The Diocesan Bishop shall be the president of the Diocesan Council and his deputy shall be the vicar bishop, where there is one, or a person of the rank of priest, nominated by the Diocesan Bishop.
+It shall consist of from four (4) to six (6) elected members elected by the Diocesan Assembly, of whom no less than half shall be of the rank of priest.

 Note: In those dioceses which have a large number of parishes, monasteries and seminaries, the number of members of the Diocesan Council may be increased.

-69. The Diocesan Council shall have a chancery under the direct control of the Secretary of the Diocesan Council, with personnel who are clerical or lay but whose education is no lower than high school level and sufficiently competent in church affairs.
+70. The Diocesan Council shall have a chancery (office) under the immediate control of the Secretary of the Diocesan Council, with personnel who are clerical or lay but whose education is no lower than high school level and sufficiently competent in church affairs.

-71. Dioceses which have sufficient means may appoint personnel to assist him, upon the recommendation of the Secretary.
+72. Dioceses which have sufficient means may appoint personnel to assist the secretary, upon his recommendation, can be appointed by recommendation or confirmation of the Diocesan Bishop.

-75. In the case of illness, death or absence of the Diocesan Bishop and his deputy president in the Diocesan Council, a person should be expressly appointed by the Supreme Church Authority to carry out the duties of a temporary president; or, if there were no such appointment, the most senior member of the Council, of priestly rank, should be temporarily appointed.
+76. In the case of illness, death or absence of the Diocesan Bishop and his deputy president in the Diocesan Council, a person should be expressly appointed by the Supreme Church Authority (the Synod or the Sobor of Bishops) to carry out the duties of a temporary president; or, if there were no such appointment, the most senior member of the Council, of priestly rank, should be temporarily appointed.

-76. In order to provide replacements for people who, for various reasons, are no longer members of the Diocesan Council, the Diocesan Assembly must elect deputies for them, or candidates for membership of the Diocesan Council, being half of the active members in proportion to the number of clerical and lay members.
+77. In order to supply replacements for people who, for various reasons, are no longer members of the Diocesan Council, the Diocesan Assembly should elect deputies for them, or candidates for membership of the Diocesan Council, being half of the active members in proportion to the number of clerical and lay members.
+Deputy members replace those who depart.

 a) safeguarding and spreading the Orthodox faith;